 Carlin Anderson, Ph.D., LP, CMPC is a Licensed Psychologist who specializes in sport psychology.
-She is a Certified Mental Performance Consultant for the Association for Applied Sport Psychology (AASP) and listed in the United States Olympic Committee (USOC) Sport Psychology and Mental Training Registry, the NFL Player Association Mental Health Referral Directory and the Directory of Mental Health Service Providers for the National Basketball Players Association.
+She is a Certified Mental Performance Consultant for the Association for Applied Sport Psychology (AASP) and listed on the vetted United States Olympic & Paralympic Committee (USOPC) Sport Psychology and Mental Training Registry, the NFL Player Association Mental Health Referral Directory and the Directory of Mental Health Service Providers for the National Basketball Players Association.

 Experience, Education, and Training

 Dr. Anderson is from Seattle, WA and earned her undergraduate degrees in Psychology (B.S.) and Communication Studies (B.A.) from UCLA.
 She went on to earn her MA and Ph.D. in Counseling Psychology with an emphasis in sport psychology from the University of North Texas (UNT).
 Dr. Anderson co-owns Premier Sport Psychology, PLLC with her husband, Justin Anderson.
-She currently directs the sport psychology services for the University of Minnesota Athletic department, St. Thomas Athletics and is the lead sport psychologist for UMN Gopher Football.
+She currently directs the sport psychology services for the University of Minnesota Athletic Department and is the lead sport psychologist for UMN Gopher Football.
 Dr. Anderson serves on the UMN Provost Direct Service Mental Health Committee on campus and on the Big-10 Mental Health and Wellness Cabinet, Education Subcommittee.
 Dr. Anderson is also the sport psychologist for the USA Curling National Team.
 She was a staff member of Team USA at the 2018 Winter Olympic Games in PyeongChang, South Korea, where the US Men’s Curling team won gold.
-At the Games, she received the United States Order of Ikkos Medallion from the team members honoring her contribution to their success.
+At the games, she received the United States Order of Ikkos Medallion from the team members honoring her contribution to their success.
 Previously, Dr. Anderson worked at the Melrose Center from 2009-2011 and contributed to the National Eating Disorder Association’s Coach & Trainer Toolkit.
 She completed her predoctoral internship in the Wichita Collaborative Psychology Internship Program and worked in the Center for Sport Psychology & Performance Excellence at UNT.
 She was an NCAA research grant recipient focused on learning more about female athletes & well-being in Division I colleges nationwide.
-Dr. Anderson is a professional member of the American Psychological Association Division 47-Sport Psychology & Division 45 –Society for the Psychological Study of Culture, Ethnicity and Race, the Minnesota Psychological Association and the Association for Applied Sport Psychology, and the Academy of Eating Disorders.
+Dr. Anderson is a professional member of the American Psychological Association Division 47-Sport Psychology & Division 45 –Society for the Psychological Study of Culture, Ethnicity and Race, the Minnesota Psychological Association and the Association for Applied Sport Psychology.